 So here I am, nearly grey all over.
 I’ve still got a few blonde bits left from the transformation process, but most of my hair is now my natural colour.
 How do I feel?
 Elated that I’m no longer a slave to L’Oreal, but also a little strange.
 I look in the mirror and see someone else, I see Sean’s mother, I see my mother, I see a grandmother.
 I look at photographs of me a couple of years ago with long dark hair, that’s who I am.
 But it’s not, that’s who I was.
 I thought I’d feel free, having wrenched off the shackles of constant hair attention, but I feel displaced, as if the DNA has been sucked out of each strand.
 My girls were right, we no longer look like the four dark haired Harrison women in photographs.
 There’s three of us at the front and an old white one at the back.

 Perhaps I need a sharp, modern hair cut to make the white grey look more like me.
 Yes, perhaps I need to spend a bit more, enough to buy two flats, just to make myself feel better, younger, ‘worth it’…. or perhaps it’s me that needs to change.
 Embrace my new look.
 After all, for the first time in years I don’t need to worry about those tell tale white lies that used to appear at my centre parting.
 They say if you’re looking back, you’re looking in the wrong direction.
 My hair colour shouldn’t define my identity, what’s wrong with looking like a grandmother?
 That’s who I am.
 I’m going to stop looking behind me and keep looking straight ahead.
-Perhaps I’ll go out and buy a scuffed-up leather jacket and ride pillion on the back of a motorbike and let my white hair fly behind me in the wind.
+Perhaps I’ll go out and buy a scuffed-up leather jacket, learn to ride a motorbike and let my white hair fly behind me in the wind.